 Alpine is a somewhat small town located in the state of California.
 With a population of 14,783 people and three constituent neighborhoods, Alpine is the 360th largest community in California.

 Housing costs in Alpine are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Unlike some towns, Alpine isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Alpine are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Alpine is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Alpine is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Alpine who work in sales jobs (14.13%), management occupations (11.34%), and office and administrative support (9.92%).